wmodes/pi-proximity-gallery/notes/install-notes.md

     [NEW] Device D2:C4:81:51:C4:B6 D2-C4-81-51-C4-B6

 Without this, stuff doesn't seem to work.

-## Create experiments

-I created three experiments.

-* A test of noble.js
-* A test of bleacon.js
-* A test of kalman.js

-## Install needed packages

-    $ npm install noble bleacon

-And make sure our tests work:

-    $ sudo node noble-test.js
-    $ sudo node bleacon-test.js

-However,

-    $ sudo node proximity-test.py
-    module.js:327
-        throw err;
-        ^

-    Error: Cannot find module 'kalmanjs'

-I need the kalmanjs module:

-    $ npm install kalmanjs
-    npm ERR! notarget No compatible version found: kalmanjs@'*' npm ERR! notarget Valid install targets:
-    npm ERR! notarget ["1.0.0-beta"]
-    npm ERR! notarget
-    npm ERR! notarget This is most likely not a problem with npm itself. npm ERR! notarget In most cases you or one of your dependencies are requesting npm ERR! notarget a package version that doesn't exist.

-So this is why I started updating node.

 ## Upgrade to newer version of node

 **Ref:** https://stackoverflow.com/questions/10075990/upgrading-node-js-to-latest-version